-At each reporting date the Group and Company assess whether there is any indication of impairment.
+At each reporting date the Company and the Group assess whether there is any indication of impairment.
 If such indication exists, the recoverable amount of the asset is determined which is the higher of its fair value less costs to sell and its value in use.
 An impairment loss is recognised where the carrying amount exceeds the recoverable amount.

-2.12 Investments
+2.13 Investments